 Butler scores 28, No. 2 Baylor 11-0 after 67-49 win at TCU

-FORT WORTH, Texas (AP) -- Jared Butler and No. 2 Baylor made sure TCU got no carryover from a buzzer-beating shot from about 65 feet just before halftime.
+FORT WORTH, Texas — Jared Butler and No. 2 Baylor made sure TCU got no carryover from a buzzer-beating shot from about 65 feet just before halftime.

 Down at the half for the first time this season, the Bears scored the first seven points after the break and went on to a 67-49 victory Saturday.